The Gender Wage Gap: Skills, Sorting, and Returns

 Journal SSRN

-This paper develops a sufficient statistics approach for estimating the role of search frictions in wage dispersion and lifecycle wage growth.
+This paper develops a sufficient statistics approach for estimating the role of search frictions in wage dispersion and life-cycle wage growth.
 We show how the wage dynamics of displaced workers are directly informative of both for a large class of search models.
 Specifically, the correlation between pre- and post-displacement wages is informative of frictional wage dispersion.
 Furthermore, the fraction of displaced workers who suffer a wage loss is informative of frictional wage growth and job-to-job mobility, independent of the job-offer distribution and other labor-market parameters.
-Applying our methodology to US data, we find that search frictions account for less than 20 percent of wage dispersion.
-In addition, we estimate that between 40 to 80 percent of workers experience no frictional wage growth during an employment spell.
+Applying our methodology to US data, we find that search frictions account for less than 20% of wage dispersion.
+In addition, we estimate that between 40 to 80% of workers experience no frictional wage growth during an employment spell.
+Our approach allows us to estimate how frictions change over time.
+We find that frictional wage dispersion has declined substantially since 1980 and that frictional wage growth, while low, is more important toward the end of expansionary periods.
+We finish by estimating two versions of a random search model to show how at least two different mechanisms--involuntary job transitions or compensating differentials--can reconcile our results with the job-to-job mobility seen in the data.
+Regardless of the mechanism, the estimated models show that frictional wage growth accounts for about 15% of life-cycle wage growth.

 Gender Differences within the Firm: Evidence from Two Million Travelers